 |Nomination and Remuneration ||CA ShivratanSantosh Agarwal (Chairman) |

 |Committee ||Mr. Hitesh GunwantlalVakharia |

 | ||Mr. Vishal Punjabi |

-Pursuant to The provisions of The Companies Act 2013 and SEBI (Listing Obligations andDisclosure Requirements) Regulations 2015 aseparate exercise was carried out to evaluateThe performance of Individual Directors including The Chairman of The Board who wereevaluated on parameters such as level of engagement and contribution and independence ofjudgment The reby safeguarding The interest of The Company.
-The performance evaluation ofThe Independent Directors was carried out by The entire Board.
-The performance evaluationof The Chairman and Non Independent Directors were carried out by The IndependentDirectors.
-The Board also carried out annual performance evaluation of The working of itsAudit Nomination and Remuneration StakeholdersRelationship Committees.The Board ofDirectors expressed The ir satisfaction with The evaluation process.
+Pursuant to the provisions of the CompaniesAct 2013 and SEBI (Listing Obligations andDisclosure Requirements) Regulations 2015 a separate exercise was carried out toevaluate the performance of Individual Directors including the Chairman of the Board whowere evaluated on parameters such as level of engagement and contribution and independenceof judgment thereby safeguarding the interest of the Company.
+The performance evaluationof the Independent Directors was carried out by the entire Board.
+The performanceevaluation of the Chairman and Non Independent Directors were carried out by theIndependent Directors.
+The Board also carried out annual performance evaluation of theworking of its Audit Nomination and Remuneration Stakeholder Relationship Committees.The Board of Directors expressed their satisfaction with the evaluation process.

-POLICY ON DIRECTOR'S APPOINTMENT and REMUNERATION and OTHER DETAILS
+POLICY ON DIRECTOR'S APPOINTMENT AND REMUNERATION AND OTHER DETAILS

-The Company's policy on Directors' Appointment and Remuneration and other mattersprovided in Section 178(3) of The Act has been disclosed in The Corporate GovernanceReport.
+The Company's policy on Directors' Appointment and Remuneration and other mattersprovided in Section 178(3) of the Act has been disclosed in the Corporate GovernanceReport.

-INTERNAL Financial CONTROL SYSTEMS and The IR ADEQUACY
+INTERNAL FINANCIAL CONTROL SYSTEMS AND THEIR ADEQUACY

-The details in respect of internal Financial control and The ir adequacy are includedin Management Discussion and Analysis which forms part of this Report.
+The details in respect of internal Financial control and their adequacy are included inManagement Discussion and Analysis which forms part of this Report.

-DISCLOSURE OF REMUNERATION OF EMPLOYEES COVERED UNDER RULE 5 OF The COMPANIES(APPOINTMENT and REMUNERATION OF MANAGERIAL PERSONNEL) RULES 2014:-
+DISCLOSURE OF REMUNERATION OF EMPLOYEES COVERED UNDER RULE 5 OF THE COMPANIES(APPOINTMENT AND REMUNERATION OF MANAGERIAL PERSONNEL) RULES 2014:-

-ii.
-The percentage increase in Remuneration of each Director Chief Executive OfficerChief Financial Officer Company Secretary in The Financial year:
+i.
+The percentage increase in Remuneration of each Director Chief Executive OfficerChief Financial OfficerCompany Secretary in the Financial year:

-|Directors Chief Executive Officer Chief Financial Officer and Company Secretary ||% increase in remuneration in The financial year |
+|Directors Chief Executive Officer Chief Financial Officer and Company Secretary ||% increase in remuneration in the Financial year |

-|Dr. Vinay Jain Chief Executive Officer and Managing Director ||Nil |
+|Dr. Vinay Jain Chief Executive Officer and Managing Director ||16.67% |

-|Dr. RainaVinay Jain Whole Time Director ||Nil |
+|Dr. RainaVinay Jain Whole Time Director ||16.67% |

 |CA Manoj Jain Chief Financial Officer ||10% |

 |CS DayashreeManjayya Shetty Company Secretary ||Nil |

-iii.
-The percentage increase in The median Remuneration of employees in The Financialyear:12.19%
+ii.
+The percentage increase in the median Remuneration of employees in the Financialyear: 10%

-|Particulars ||March 31 2016 ||March 31 2015 |
+|Particulars ||March 312017 ||March 312016 |

 |Market Capitalisation || || |

 |(Rs.
-In Lakhs) || || |
+In Lakhs) ||8844.00 ||9680.00 |

-|Price Earnings Ratio ||110 ||-93.07 |
+|Price Earnings Ratio ||167.5 ||110 |

-viii.
-Percentage Increase or Decrease in The Market Quotations of The Equity Shares ofThe Company in comparison to The rate at which The Company came out with last PublicOffer:
+v.
+Percentage Increase or Decrease in the Market Quotations of the Equity Shares of theCompany in comparison to the rate at which the Company cameout with last Public Offer:

 Vinay Jain's Training Forum Private Limited was amalgamated with VJTF Eduservices Ltdon 20th December 2012.
-Asper The Scheme of Amalgamation approved under The Order passed by The Hon'ble High Court of Judicature at Bombay The pre-amalgamation total equity shares of The Company was 1400 000 and post-amalgamation total equity shares of theCompany was 17600000.
-The Company was permitted trading of 1 76 00 000 shares on BSE on6thJune 2013.
+As per the Scheme of Amalgamation approved under the Order passedby the Hon'ble High Court of Judicature at Bombay the pre-amalgamation total equityshares of the Company was 1400000 and post-amalgamation total equity shares of theCompany was 17600000.
+The Company was permitted trading of 17600000 shares on BSE on6thJune 2013.

-The average annual increase for The employees of The company wasaround 12.47%.
-HoweverThe re was no increase in The Managerial Remuneration.
+The average annual increase for the employees of the company was around 10%.
+Howeverthere was no increase in the Managerial Remuneration.

 |Key Managerial Personnel ||% of Revenue |